-Books are a significant part of my life.
-I am drawn to book collecting, book binding, book repair and conservation, writing books, reading, and other explorations of the book as an object of art and as a container of human knowledge and imagination.
+My life is filled with books.
+I am drawn to book collecting, fine press printing, book binding, book repair and conservation, writing books, reading, and other explorations of the printed word and the book as an object of art and as a container of human knowledge and imagination.

 I spent over 10 years working in legal technology.
 I had a research fellowship at Stanford Law School where I wrote about the application of gamification and technology on the legal profession.
 I live in Silicon Valley where I’m surrounded by the latest innovations in digital technology.
-Why printed books?
-That’s what this blog will be about.
+However, the printed word on paper still holds more allure for me than the newest digital gadget.

-I have spent more than twenty years thinking about the value of the printed book and incorporating working with books into my life while pursuing a professional career and raising a family.
+I have spent more than twenty years thinking about the value of the printed book and incorporating working with books into my life.

 Working towards a Professional Certificate in Rare Books and Manuscripts from the California Rare Book School out of UCLA.

-Certificate in Core Bookbinding – San Francisco Center for the Book
+Certificates in Core Bookbinding, and Cylinder and Platen Press Core – San Francisco Center for the Book

 Classes taken at the San Francisco Center for the Book: